-A non-practising Diplomate is not allowed to use the title European Specialist nor Diplomate but may use the title Diplomate (non-practising).
-A non-practising Diplomate seeking to revert to full Diplomate status needs to satisfy the Credentials Committee of the College.
+A non-certified Diplomate is not allowed to use the title European Specialist nor Diplomate but may use the title Diplomate (non-certified).
+A non-certified Diplomate seeking to revert to full Diplomate status needs to satisfy the Credentials Committee of the College.

-The non-practising Diplomate is removed from the EBVS specialist register.
+The non-certified Diplomate is removed from the EBVS specialist register.